 Between Form and Content Digital Resources

 Dive deeper into Between Form Content: Perspectives on Jacob Lawrence + Black Mountain College (Fall 2018) through oral histories, lectures, photographs and more.
-Coming July 2019, BMCM+AC will publish a catalog featuring selections from the exhibition, archival materials and original essays by curator Julie Levin Caro, artist/writer Ben Hall, and commissioned artists Jace Clayton, Martha Colburn, Tyondai Braxton and Grace Villamil.
-This exhibition was made possible by a $25,000 Art Works grant from the National Endowment for the Arts, a $60,000 grant from the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts and $13,600 awarded by the North Carolina Art Council.
+You can also purchase the exhibition catalog, featuring selections from the exhibition, archival materials and original essays by curator Julie Levin Caro, artist/writer Ben Hall, and commissioned artists Jace Clayton, Martha Colburn, Tyondai Braxton and Grace Villamil.
+This exhibition was made possible by a $25,000 Art Works grant from the National Endowment for the Arts, a $60,000 grant from the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts and $13,600 awarded by the North Carolina Arts Council.

 Oral History: Jacob + Gwendolyn Knight Lawrence

 Hear Jacob Lawrence in his own words on his time at Black Mountain College and its impact on this teaching.
 A transcript from the 1999 interview with Gwendolyn Knight and Jacob Lawrence, conducted by Connie Bostic, can be downloaded here.